QUOTES-Tennis-Reactions to Nadal winning Australian Open title | Sports-Games

 "The resilience, he was down two sets to love, I thought he was cooked and he finds a way to keep on fighting and coming back.
 "We thought the younger guy and the longer match was going to play into Medvedev's hands, it was just incredible to see."

-CHRIS EVERT, FORMER WOMEN'S WORLD NUMBER ONE "Tremendous respect @RafaelNadal heroic effort.. @DaniilMedwed many more GS titles to come, great fight.
+CHRIS EVERT, 18-TIME SINGLES GRAND SLAM WINNER "Tremendous respect @RafaelNadal heroic effort.. @DaniilMedwed many more GS titles to come, great fight.
 What a final."
 (Compiled by Manasi Pathak in Bengaluru; Editing by Toby Chopra)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)